Clue (film)

-Clue is a 1985 American black comedy mystery film based on the board game Clue (Cluedo outside North America).
-It was written and directed by Jonathan Lynn, who co-wrote the story with John Landis.
-It features an ensemble cast, including Eileen Brennan, Tim Curry, Madeline Kahn, Christopher Lloyd, Michael McKean, Martin Mull, and Lesley Ann Warren.
+Clue is a 1985 American comedy mystery film directed and written by Jonathan Lynn, who developed the story with John Landis.
+Based on the board game Cluedo (also known as Clue), the film stars Eileen Brennan, Tim Curry, Madeline Kahn, Christopher Lloyd, Michael McKean, Martin Mull, and Lesley Ann Warren.
+Set in 1954, the plot follows six strangers who gather at a secluded mansion where a series of murders unfolds, forcing the group to determine the identity of the killer among them.